Tool Dispensing Machines

 Dispense Correct Quantities

-Even if an employee doesn’t intend to hoard an item, it’s still easy to take more items than necessary since many items (like drills and gloves) are pre-packaged.
+Even if an employee doesn’t intend to hoard PPE supplies, it’s still easy to take more items than necessary since many items (like drills and gloves) are pre-packaged.
 The vending machines dispense exactly the right amount of an item needed for specific tasks to reduce overall consumption.

-The vending machines can be configured to limit or prohibit usage of certain items based on specific parameters such as job title and task.
+The vending machines can be configured to limit or prohibit usage of certain PPE supplies and items based on specific parameters such as job title and task.

 Increase Use of Reconditioned Items